KalpanaInTech/Meter-Reader/README.md

 # Full-Stack Meter-Reader App

-Developing a full-stack web-based application for efficient and user-friendly utility meter data reading and processing.
+Developed a full-stack web-based application for efficient and user-friendly utility meter data reading and processing.
 Built with HTML, CSS, JavaScript, and powered by PocketBase as the backend and data-handling API.
 This full-stack project is designed to provide seamless interaction and accurate data handling.